Capgemini/Apollo/README.md

 * Build your own PAAS
 * Large scale CI (using the Jenkins framework)
-* Docker container management and orchestration (Marathon framework)
+* Docker container management and orchestration (Marathon framework, Kubernetes)
 * Hadoop / Big data platform (Storm framework + others)

 For available Mesos frameworks see [https://docs.mesosphere.com/frameworks/](https://docs.mesosphere.com/frameworks/).
 If you get one of these working on Apollo, please do contribute the setup